molyswu/yolochanging/README.md

 # Verified a few tests

-## I varified the yolo on pascal voc works on corresponding tensorflow
+- I varified the yolo on pascal voc works on corresponding tensorflow
-## Applied inputpipeline and achieve performance improvement on des machine with single GPU pascal, this is so called thread-level parallelism
+- Applied inputpipeline and achieve performance improvement on des machine with single GPU pascal, this is so called thread-level parallelism
-## Tried gRPC tensorflow by default communication way on 2 des machines, with one GPU on each.
+- Tried gRPC tensorflow by default communication way on 2 des machines, with one GPU on each.
 Performance is worse than second
-## Tried Horovod allreduce on 2 des machines, but because of Network speed, still very slow. better than third, worse than second
+- Tried Horovod allreduce on 2 des machines, but because of Network speed, still very slow. better than third, worse than second
-## Tried gRPC on Tesla v100 workstation(4 gpu). gRPC by default works fine, because the speed are similiar on ecah machine, but synchronous
+- Tried gRPC on Tesla v100 workstation(4 gpu). gRPC by default works fine, because the speed are similiar on ecah machine, but synchronous
-## Tried NCCL horovod all reduce on Tesla v100 workstation.
+- Tried NCCL horovod all reduce on Tesla v100 workstation.
 Verified 2 things;
-### NCCL is better than gRPC on same workstation
+-- NCCL is better than gRPC on same workstation
-### Scalability graph of both gRPC and NCCL
+-- TODO: Scalability graph of both gRPC and NCCL

 # Install dataset and environ
 In this horovod test, base test is fixed with warm-up and good local and global fps